 Now, this is a particularly impressive list of serious health problems that can be avoided by adopting a Mediterranean lifestyle.
 I am not a qualified medical scientist to opine on these claims, but there does seem to be an overwhelming body of evidence to suggest that eating fresh organic fruits and vegetables does improve one’s health.
 However, please consult your own physician to determine if the Mediterranean diet can be of benefit to you.

-In this video below (actually a series of videos), Dr. Oz and some nutritional experts explain some of the benefits of the Mediterranean diet.
+In this video below explains the heart benefits of the Mediterranean diet.
 It is a visual focus on what to eat:

 Forget Dieting and Eat Healthy